Stocco/goezswagger/README.md

     	FieldFour			      string `json:"field_four" example:"you can add examples without descriptions"` }

-- The mapper will use your annottated models with only the fields that are annotated with `json`, plus the description and example (if provided)
+- The mapper will see only the fields that are annotated with `json`

 - Tags `description` and `example` are optionals.